bbauska/TUMx-DWAPNx/README.md

 And, lastly, we need to tell the request object what kind of HTTP request it is.

-In this case, it\'s a GET request and we have to tell it where to send it off to.
+In this case, it&apos;s a GET request and we have to tell it where to send it off to.

 In this case, our API - the relationship end-point.